ekearm/data-structures-and-algorithms/Data-Structures/hashTable/README.md

 * Contains takes a key and returns true if the value is in the hash table or false if it is not

-* Hash takes a key and
+* Hash takes a key and returns a index for the hash